Ralith/planetmap/README.md

 ## Terrain Rendering

-Planetmap is motivated by the desire for visualizing to-scale planetary terrain in real time on commodity hardware.
+Planetmap is motivated by the desire to model to-scale planetary terrain in real time on commodity hardware.
 To accomplish this, it addresses multiple challenges:

 - Dynamic level of detail
 - Streaming larger-than-memory or procedural heightmap data